MicrosoftDocs/customer-insights/ci-docs/audience-insights/segments.md

 - **Rename** the segment.
 - **Download** the list of members as a .CSV file.
 - **Add to** option sends the list of customer IDs in the segment for processing in another application.
+- **Manage exports** action opens a page in which you see all exports in context of this segment.
+[Learn more about exports.](export-destinations.md)
 - **Delete** the segment.

 ## Refresh segments